lab319/XGBLC/README.md

-Baoshan Ma, Ge Yan, Bingjie Chai and Xiaoyu Hou.
-XGBLC: An Improved Survival Prediction Model Based on XGBoost (Under review)

 This repository contains python and R implementation of the algorithms proposed in "XGBLC: An Improved Survival Prediction Model Based on XGBoost".

+If you find our method is useful, please cite our paper:Baoshan Ma, Ge Yan, Bingjie Chai, Xiaoyu Hou.
+XGBLC: An Improved Survival Prediction Model Based on Xgboost.
+Bioinformatics, 2021, https://doi.org/10.1093/bioinformatics/btab675.
+Contact email: 729886870@qq.com (Ge Yan) and mabaoshan@dlmu.edu.cn (Baoshan Ma).

 ## The version of Python, R and packages